 Yes!
 We highly recommend serving your baked teriyaki chicken with the leftover marinade.
 Feel free to thicken the sauce with a little bit of cornstarch.

-Our favorite thing to serve this baked teriyaki chicken recipe with is a simple combination of white rice and stir-fried broccoli.
+Our favorite thing to serve this baked teriyaki chicken recipe with is a simple combination of white rice and stir-fried or steamed broccoli.
 However, combinations are endless!
 Here are some other grain ideas:

 The nice thing about this chicken breast is that it comes out so tender so that you can either slice it as shown in the photos or use 2 forks to shred it!

 Let baked teriyaki chicken breast cool completely.
 Then, transfer it into an airtight container and seal.
 Refrigerate for up to 3-5 days.

 Looking to freeze your teriyaki chicken?
 We actually recommend doing this before baking.

 - Place teriyaki chicken marinade and chicken breast into a freezer-safe gallon-size bag.

 - Remove as much air as possible and seal.